 Reporting obligations, securities laws, equity and convertible debt — these terms may seem alien to students of English, philosophy and theology.
 But Peter, a math major who explored a wide array of courses at Manhattan, finds some striking similarities to the law.
 “In many of those courses, you have to take a complex conceptual framework and make it understandable,” he explains.
 “As a lawyer, you need to identify problems and see how they fit into a bigger picture.”

 Peter attended St. Anthony’s High School in South Huntington, New York.
 He excelled at math and science but “liked everything,” he says.
-Two factors guided him to Manhattan College: Peter often visited his older brother, Stephen ’95, on campus for sibling weekends; his father, a former Christian Brother, often extolled the value of a Lasallian education.
+Two factors guided him to Manhattan University: Peter often visited his older brother, Stephen ’95, on campus for sibling weekends; his father, a former Christian Brother, often extolled the value of a Lasallian education.
 “He didn’t try to convince me,” Peter says, “but it was kind of in the ether.”

 Earning a scholarship for math, Peter also took courses in theology and creative writing.
-His mentors included Brother Robert Berger, FSC, religious studies; Brother Patrick Horner, FSC, Ph.D., English; Stephen Kaplan, Ph.D., religious studies; Thomas Ferguson, Ph.D., religious studies; Rosemary Farley, Ph.D., mathematics; and the late Brother Kenneth Fitzgerald, FSC, Ph.D., mathematics, who welcomed him into the College’s bagpipe band.
+His mentors included Brother Robert Berger, FSC, religious studies; Brother Patrick Horner, FSC, Ph.D., English; Stephen Kaplan, Ph.D., religious studies; Thomas Ferguson, Ph.D., religious studies; Rosemary Farley, Ph.D., mathematics; and the late Brother Kenneth Fitzgerald, FSC, Ph.D., mathematics, who welcomed him into the University’s bagpipe band.
 Peter was named to Pen and Sword, Phi Beta Kappa and other honor societies.

 By the time he graduated from Manhattan, summa cum laude, Peter still wondered what direction to take.
 At the invitation of Brother Frank Byrne, FSC, he spent four years teaching math and theology at St. Raymond High School for Boys in the Bronx.
 He went on to another year of teaching at St. Michael’s Academy in Manhattan.
 Meanwhile, he earned an M.A. in theology at Fordham University.
 In 2005, Peter enrolled in New York University School of Law, earning his J.D. degree, magna cum laude, three years later.